hanshendrickx/comprehensive-python-package-updater/README.md

 1. Ensure you have both `uv` and `pip` installed in your Python environment.
 2. Save the script as `comprehensive_update.py` in your project directory.
 3. Run the script using Python:

+## Requirements

+- Python 3.x
+- uv
+- pip

+## Contributing

+Contributions, issues, and feature requests are welcome!

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Acknowledgements

+- Hans HL Hendrickx MD PhD for the initial idea and development
+- v0 AI assistant for code suggestions and improvements